Using in your project

 This doesn’t auto-resolve

-required dependencies by itself.
-You will still need to build and install them manually or useFetchContent
+libbaserequired dependencies by itself.
+You will still need to build and install them manually or useFetchContentto declare and make them available in your CMake project before including thelibbaselibrary.Tip

 Simple example project using this method can be viewed here: RippeR37/libbase-example-fetchcontent.